LIGHT: Leveraging Innovation by Growing and Honoring Teachers

 We’ve also supplemented PacTIN (Pacific Coast Teacher Innovation Network) grants to Ponderosa Elementary School in Santa Clara, CA. This successful endeavor has become the blueprint for the LIGHT Awards program.

 In 2012, we first convened a group of experienced educators to help structure and design the LIGHT Awards program.
 These advisors remain active in guiding the program.

 In 2014, we accepted pilot applications for five projects which were funded for two years.
-Our 2015 and 2016 cohorts were selected from an open Bay Area call for applications, which takes place each fall.
-In total, we have supported the professional development of over 130 Bay Area teachers as part of 26 funded projects, and we look forward to building a community of LIGHT Awardees over the coming years.
+Since then, each cohort has been selected from an open Bay Area call for applications, which takes place each fall.
+In total, we have supported the professional development of over 180 Bay Area teachers as part of 37 funded projects, and we look forward to building a community of LIGHT Awardees over the coming years.